 To leave you just do the same in reverse and get a taxi to the main highway, then the bus to HCMC or Dalat.
 Our taxi driver waited with us until the bus came to make sure we got the right one, bless him.

 Advice: If you decide to go with the local minivan, just trust the driver to drop you off in the right place.
 They will be stopping in lots of different spots to load and unload goods.
 Stop checking your Google Maps as it might seem like you are going way away from the national park.
 Don’t worry, you will most likely be the last person in the van to be dropped off.

 Staying in a Bamboo Shack at Cát Tiên

 Our stay at the Green Bamboo Lodge was very pleasant.
-Our bamboo shack was located at the end of the resort, with the terrace sticking out into the river.
+The bamboo shack we booked was located at the far end of the resort, with the terrace sticking out into the river.

 The hut was clean and ready for our arrival.
 Our bed was comfortable, covered with a decent mosquito net, the shower room was clean with plenty of hot water.

 The best bit, of course, was the terrace where we enjoyed our early mornings and sunsets.
 Due to the low season, some construction work was taking place in the resort, but the noise wasn’t too bad.